neomatrix369/nlp_profiler/README.md

 **_Please join the [Gitter.im community](https://gitter.im/nlp_profiler/community) and say "hello" to us, share your feedback, have a fun time with us._**

-**Note:** _this is a new endeavour and it's may have rough edges i.e. probably NOT capable of doing many things atm.
+**Note:** _this is a new endeavour and it may have rough edges i.e. NLP_Profiler in its current version is probably NOT capable of doing many things.
 Many of these gaps are opportunities we can work on and plug, as we go along using it.
 Please provide constructive feedback to help with the improvement of this library.
 We just recently achieved this with [scaling with larger datasets](https://github.com/neomatrix369/nlp_profiler/issues/2#issuecomment-696675059)._

 ## Requirements